Here is an easy atta ladoo recipe with the addition of dry fruits and nuts. Be sure to watch the video!

 In cold climatic conditions, store atta ladoo in an airtight container at room temperature.
 They remain fresh for 10 – 15 days.

-During the hot summer days, it is best to store them in the refrigerator for longer shelf life.
+It is best to store them in the refrigerator during hot summer days for longer shelf life.

 Usually, atta ladoo remains fresh for 2 – 3 days easily at room temperature even while traveling/camping or if packed in a school lunchbox.